Juno Books

 Carole McDonnell is a poet, essayist, devotional writer, reviewer and writer of speculative fiction.
 Her essays on minority experiences have appeared in several anthologies and her religious writings regularly appear in Christian print and online publications.
 McDonnell's fiction has appeared in So Long Been Dreaming, edited by Nalo Hopkinson, and other venues.
 Carole lives in Peekskill, NY with her husband, artist Luke McDonnell.

-Read her blogs:
+Read Carole's blogs:

 BlogSpot